 Help!
 I’m gender stereotyping!

 Let’s be honest; we do it without thinking.
 I’m certainly a guilty party.
-I’ve got a two-year-old daughter, and 70% of her wardrobe is pink.
+I do it without thinking with my eldest, at least 70% of her wardrobe is pink.
 She loves unicorns, rainbows and fairies.
 And that’s fine, but I often wonder why she decided these were her favourite things and how everything around her (and my own behaviour) has influenced this.
 It’s definitely given me food for thought.

 So, how can we avoid this and take on gender-neutral parenting in practice?